 So, before you start, know what your REAL numbers are.

 I even recommend that you write these numbers down and keep them with you as a reminder during your search.

 Oh, and whatever you do, never, never let your salesman know what your financial limit is.

-That is major information for a salesman to use to inflate the price of his inventory to take advantage of you when they propose a deal.
+Just having that number allows the salesman to use it to inflate the price of his inventory thus taking advantage of you when they propose a deal.

-Everyone wants to walk out and take the unit of their dreams home with them the same day.
+Everyone wants to walk out and take that RV of their dreams home with them the same day they se it.

 In reality, If you don't like what a dealer is showing you or their pricing then you should just tell them that what they are offering you is not acceptable and move on; either to another Camper you may be interested in, or even to another Dealer.

-Trust Me, He and his Camper will most likely still be there a week later, after you have taken the time to look at other options he can sell you.
+Trust Me, that salesman and his camper will most likely still be there, even a week later, after you have taken the time to look at other options he or others are willing to sell you.

-And, if you really want a dealer to contact you with a better offer, have a pocketful of biusiness cards available to hand them, with your name and phone number on it.
+And, if you really want a dealer to contact you with a better offer, have a pocketful of personal cards available to hand them, with just your name and phone number on them.